+Notice that the higher extension $\widehat {\mathrm{Sp}(2)}$ in \eqref{HomotopyFiberSpace} is a version of the {\it Fivebrane 6-group}, and tangential $\widehat {\mathrm{Sp}(2)}$-structure trivializing this 8-class is a kind of {\it Fivebrane structure} according to \cite{SSS09}\cite{SSS12}: a higher analog of {\it String structure} (trivializing $\tfrac{1}{2}p_1$), which itself is a higher analog of $\mathrm{Spin}$-structure (trivializating $w_2$).
+In higher analogy to how Spin-structure is the topological condition on target spacetime needed for anomaly cancellation of the spinning particle \cite{Witten85}, and String-structure is the topological condition for anomaly cancellation of the (heterotic) string (i.e. for the Green-Schwarz mechanism, see \cite{SSS12}\cite{FSS20}\cite{FSS20a}), so Fivebrane structure is meant to be the topological condition needed for anomaly cancellation of the (heterotic) five-brane.
+That this is the case for $\widehat {\mathrm{Sp}(2)}$-structure, as concerns the Hopf-WZ term of the M5-brane, is brought out by our main Theorems \ref{AnomalyFunctionalAsLiftInCohomotopy} and \ref{AnomalyIsIntegral} below, see Remark \ref{TheHopfWZTermOverBFivebrane} below. \end{example}

-We take the base field to be $\mathbb{R}$ instead of $\mathbb{Q}$, so that our ``rational homotopy groups'' are actually ``real homotopy groups'' $\pi(X) \otimes_{\mathbb{Z}} \mathbb{R}$; but, since this makes no essential difference in our context, we still speak of ``rational'' models.
-We denote the real de Rham dg-algebras of a smooth manifold $X$ by $\Omega^\bullet(X)$.
+{\bf Rationalization over the real numbers.} In order to have a {\it smooth} non-abelian de Rham theorem (\cite[Thm.
+3.87]{FSS20b}) involving the real de Rham dg-algebras $\Omega_{\mathrm{dR}}^\bullet(-)$ of smooth differential forms, we take the rational base field to be $\mathbb{R}$ instead of $\mathbb{Q}$ (as in \cite{GrMo13}\cite[Rem.
+3.51]{FSS20b}), so that our ``rational homotopy groups'' are actually ``real homotopy groups'' $\pi(X) \otimes_{\mathbb{Z}} \mathbb{R}$; which makes no essential difference (by \cite[Lem.
+11.7]{BousfieldGugenheim76}).
+Accordingly, for $X$ a simply-connected topological space, we write